 Alcohol, Smoking and Drugs

 There are many reasons why alcohol, tobacco and drugs are bad for your health but what’s not as well-known is the effect these substances can have on our eye health.
-Smoke form cigarettes or marijuana can lead to irritation and redness in the eyes, while drinking alcohol can cause the red blood cells to group together which not only causes bloodshot eyes but also a ruddy complexion.
+Smoke from cigarettes or marijuana can lead to irritation and redness in the eyes while drinking alcohol can cause the red blood cells to group together which not only causes bloodshot eyes but also a ruddy complexion.

 How to Keep Your Eyes Healthy

 Bloodshot eyes don’t just affect your appearance, but they can also be painful, causing your eyes to become sensitive to light and blurring your vision.
-If you’re noticing that you suffer with bloodshot eyes on a regular basis, it’s important to book in a visit to your optician as soon as possible to check your eyes are healthy.
+If you’re noticing that you suffer from bloodshot eyes on a regular basis, it’s important to book in a visit to your optician as soon as possible to check your eyes are healthy.
 In most cases, bloodshot eyes are a temporary side effect of another problem and clear up on their own, but if the cause of the redness is an injury or an eye condition, it’s best to have them checked to make sure there’s no lasting damage.
-To keep your eyes healthy and free from irritation and redness, it’s good practice to get plenty of sleep, eat well and follow good hygiene rules to minimise the risk of an infection developing.
+To keep your eyes healthy and free from irritation and redness, it’s good practice to get plenty of sleep, eat well and follow good hygiene rules to minimize the risk of an infection developing.